Employers or employees facing financial difficulties due to the COVID-19 outbreak can postpone making contributions until June 2021.

 On 5 May 2020 and 8 January 2021, a notification of the Ministry of Finance was published in the Royal Gazette.
 The purpose of the notification is to mitigate the impact of the COVID-19 outbreak on both employers and employees.

-- Employers and employees facing financial difficulties due to the COVID-19 outbreak can postpone making provident fund contributions from now to June 2021, while continuing to be enrolled in the provident fund.
+- Employers and employees facing financial difficulties due to the COVID-19 outbreak can postpone making provident fund contributions until June 2021, while continuing to be enrolled in the provident fund.

 - An employee can continue making contributions, but an employer can choose to postpone contributions or to make them as usual.